At what age are dogs developing cancer?

 Canine cancer is a leading cause of death in dogs, but until recently, there haven’t been extensive studies to understand at what age dogs are getting diagnosed with cancer and which breeds are at elevated risk.
 Such information is important and can help families determine when to begin screening their dogs for cancer.

-In a published paper, data of 3452 dogs were drawn from three large cohorts across multiple veterinary clinics in the United States.
+In a published paper, data from 3452 dogs were drawn from three large cohorts across multiple veterinary clinics in the United States.
 The age of cancer diagnosis was analyzed based on breed type, gender, neuter status, and weight.

 The first cohort included 663 dogs enrolled in the CANcer Detection in Dogs (CANDiD) study from 2019 to 2021, with all participants receiving comprehensive cancer staging through various veterinary institutions.
 The second cohort, with 1,888 dogs, came from the National Cancer Institute’s Biological Testing Tumor Repository, which gathered samples from major U.S. academic institutions like Colorado State University and the University of California-Davis.
 The third cohort included 901 dogs treated at the University of California-Davis Veterinary Medical Teaching Hospital over a 15-year period.